MediaComem/comem-archioweb/README.md

 The term project will be built in groups of 2 or 3, so try and get together as early as possible.
 We also suggest you mix it up: try working with people you've never worked with before.

-**You are adults, communicate!**
+**Communicate!**

 Team formation is your responsibility.
 Be friendly and respectful during the process.
 If you feel dissapointed, talk it out with your partners.
 The best way to resolve conflicts is to avoid them in the first place.
 A good place to start is to set ground rules.
-Make sure team member feels heard by – for example – setting a list of each and everyone's needs:
+Make sure every team member feels heard by – for example – setting a list of each and everyone's needs:
   - Anna: *I need to be able to talk.
 Please do not interrupt me*.
   - Bijan: *I feel insecure about my code.
 Please be extra gentle when you are reviewing it*.
   - Charlene: *I need to use sarcasm, it's my way of communicating.
 Please do your best to not feel offended, it's nothing personal.*

 **Brainstorm**

 By the end of the first class, you should have a rough idea of what an API is and what we are looking for in your projects.
 On this basis, start having discussions about what could be interesting, useful or fun.
-Nothing is set in stone at this point, but having a few ideas in the back of your mind will help you add context to the theoretical lectures.
+Nothing is set in stone at this point, but having a few ideas in the back of your mind will help you add context to the lectures.

 ### Week 2

 **JavaScript reviews**

 Make sure you do the assigned exercises.
-Help each other out and make sure everyone in your group has these basics covered.
+Help each other out so that everyone in your group has these basics covered.
 Everyone must code!

 **Consume APIs**

 To get a better grasp of how APIs work and why they are useful, it's a good idea to try to consume them.
 There are many open APIs, so explore the [Public APIs List](https://github.com/public-apis/public-apis) and try getting data back from a couple different sources.
 To do so, you can already get going with [Postman](https://www.postman.com/), an API testing tool we will be discussing later in the semester.
 They have an excellent set of video tutorials.
+You could also use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which you might have seen in ProgWeb.

-The list is huge, so might stumble onto something that is broken or poorly designed.
+The list is huge, so you might stumble onto something that is broken or poorly designed.
 If you can't make it work, try again.
 If that still doesn't work, move on.

 ### Week 3

 **Decision Time**

 Now is a good time to really decide what the team's project will be.
-Remember, the API you design in this course will almost certainly be the basis for your front-end project in DevMobil, so every team member should feel some ownership for the idea.
+Remember, the API you design in this course will almost certainly be the foundation for your front-end project in DevMobil, so every team member should feel some ownership for the idea.

 **Get Specific**